 SEE ALSO: Why You Need to Try Mindful Colouring for Adults

-Colouring Techniques & Tips
+Colouring Techniques and Tips

 It may surprise you to learn that there are many different ways to do mindful colouring.
 Some colourists use directional lines, drawing even strokes in one direction over and over again until a solid block of colour is created.
 Others prefer a scumbling technique where the pen moves in repeated circular motions creating a textured end result.
 Crosshatching is another interesting technique you may wish to try, it involves drawing a series of lines all in one direction, and then adding another layer of parallel lines crossing over them in a different direction.